CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 ![png](output_30_0.png)

 It is skewed to the left!
+It means the distribution doesn't have a symmetrical shape around the mean and this off-balanced distribution has a long tail on the left hand side.

 The `hist()` and `describe()` functions are in fact quite similar: One gives text output and the other gives the visual. <p> Hence, we could say that the `rating` was left-skewed without seeing the visual histogram also.
 Because in the `describe()` output: